Judith Sweetman

 About me

-I am a qualified and experienced counsellor and CBT therapist working with adults and young people aged 16 and over.
-I offer face to face sessions in Amersham, Buckinghamshire, and online and phone sessions wherever you are based.
-I qualified over 10 years ago and have extensive experience working in the NHS, schools, organisations, charities, and private practice.
+I am a qualified and experienced counsellor and CBT therapist working with adults and with young people aged 14 and above.
+I offer face to face sessions in Amersham, and online and phone sessions wherever you are based.
+I qualified over 10 years ago and have worked in the NHS, schools, organisations, charities, and in private practice.

-My core way of working is ‘person centred’, meaning I work alongside you with respect and empathy.
-I know that you are the expert in yourself and your own experience.
-I actively bring my genuine self and my experience, skills and knowledge to support you to find your way through.
-The safe relationship we form together is the catalyst for positive change.
+My core way of working and my initial training is ‘person centred’, meaning I work alongside you with respect and empathy; I know you are the expert in yourself and your own experience.
+My approach is relational, making a safe and trustworthy connection together, which increases confidence and is the catalyst for change.

-In addition to my degree in psychology and counselling training, I have a postgraduate diploma in cognitive behavioural therapy (CBT) which offers a structured approach; a framework for understanding how our experience, thoughts, feelings and behaviour interact and strategies and techniques for making changes.
-CBT can be particularly effective for anxiety, generalised anxiety and anxiety based problems such as panic attacks, phobias, procrastination, compulsions, avoiding social situations and problems managing stress.
+I have a postgraduate diploma in cognitive behavioural therapy (CBT) which offers a structured approach; a framework for understanding how our experience, thoughts, feelings and behaviour interact and strategies and techniques for making changes.
+CBT can be particularly effective for anxiety, generalised anxiety and anxiety-based problems such as panic attacks, phobias, procrastination, compulsions, avoiding social situations and problems managing stress.

 As a person I am warm, empathic, gentle and easy to talk to.
 I value and welcome all people, of any race, culture, religion, sexual orientation, gender or neurodiversity and strive to be accessible to all, making any possible physical or other adjustments you might need.
 I believe we are all doing our best in the life and circumstances we are in; I won't judge you or anyone around you.
 Integrity is important to me, and I give utmost care to my duty of confidentiality and working safely and ethically.
 I am a member of the BACP and abide by their ethical framework.

-- Life transitions, particularly the anxiety, confusion and unease that can accompany them; navigating adolescence; transition into university, work or parenthood; relocation, particularly internationally; mid-life and older age.
+Life transitions, particularly the anxiety, confusion and unease that can accompany them; navigating transition into university, work or parenthood; relocation, particularly internationally; mid-life and older age.

 I review the work with you regularly, at least on a four-weekly cycle, to look at how we are working together, and if the sessions are meeting your needs.

-Structured CBT with a specific target such as learning to cope with or navigate or overcome problems like (but not limited to) exam or work stress, social anxiety, panic attacks, perfectionism, low mood, or low self esteem.
+Structured CBT for adults with a specific target such as learning to cope with or navigate or overcome problems like (but not limited to) work stress, social anxiety, panic attacks, avoidance, perfectionism, low mood, or low self-esteem.
 Research supports the effectiveness of CBT, particularly for anxiety, showing that it leads to significant and lasting reductions in symptoms.
 It usually takes 8 – 12 weeks with regular reviews to make sure the sessions are meeting your needs.
 Sessions are structured, there are exercises and experiments to complete between sessions, with a focus on learning and trying new skills and techniques to help you make the changes you seek.

-Running therapy.
+Bespoke running therapy for adults.
+I am passionate about the benefits of movement outdoors and I am a licensed UK athletics coach.
+I offer personally tailored running therapy for adults.
 Physical exercise is proven to help decrease anxiety and boost mood.
 Talking whilst moving in the outdoors can help us open up and can bring new awareness.
-I am a licensed UK Athletics Coach and offer bespoke running therapy for adults (aged 18 plus), a personally tailored programme to help lift you from low mood or anxiety with a combination of cognitive behavioural therapy and running.
-If you are already a runner this might be a great way to benefit from the therapeutic nature of movement in the outdoors.
-If you would like to become a runner we'll make a programme to get you started or re started on a great running habit.
+This might be a great way to benefit from the therapeutic nature of movement in the outdoors if you are already a runner, or to get you started or re started on a great running habit.
 All running therapy begins with an initial face to face talking session to tailor the programme.
 We might start with walking; building a nourishing outdoor exercise habit is the focus rather than speed or athletic prowess.
-I am a passionate slow runner, I love the people at the back of the pack and salute all sizes and types of runners.
+I am a passionate slow runner; I love the people at the back of the pack and salute all sizes and types of runners.

 Training, qualifications & experience